usnistgov/MediScore/README.txt

       - The plot title and legends are changed when using the optOut option (e.g, trROC, trDET, trAUC)
     * Provenance:
-      - Updated Provenance scoring test files to adhere to the latest version of the Provenance output json schemas (v 1.2)
+      - Updated Provenance scoring test files to adhere to the latest version of the Provenance output json schemas (v 1.2) Mar 16, 2017 - MediScore Version 1.1.2:
+    * Makefile:
+      - Reorganized so that detection scorer and provenance scorer are validated before mask scorer, due to taking less time.
+    * MaskScorer:
+      - Score reporting and averaging bug fixed.
+Certain scores were leaking through the csv and HTML.

 CONTACT
 -------